microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

     Contoso would need to have a certain amount of historical claim text and have it labeled as home or auto to train a model.

-3. Contoso wants to understand some of the common approaches to handle texts for machine learning?
+3. Contoso wants to understand some of the common approaches to handle texts for machine learning.
 Is there a recommended approach to dealing with long descriptive texts that are typically found in claims data?

     Machine learning models require numeric data as inputs.
 Thus, when you are working with text, you convert words or sentences into numeric vector representation as part of feature extraction.
 There are several approaches to vectorize textual data, that include strategies like [Term Frequency-Inverse Document Frequency (TF-IDF) vectorization](https://en.wikipedia.org/wiki/Tf-idf), or use of word embedding like [Word2vec](https://en.wikipedia.org/wiki/Word2vec) or [Global Vectors (GloVe)](https://nlp.stanford.edu/pubs/glove.pdf).